 For Students: Students who complete at least 12 rides in a month will be entered in that month's drawing for one of 100 gift cards to local businesses!
-Past prizes have included $10 gift cards to Punch Pizza, Birchwood Cafe, Afro Deli, The Hub Bike Co-op, UMN ReUse Program, HOURCAR and more!
+Past prizes have included $10 gift cards to The Hub Bike Co-op, HOURCAR, Afro Deli, The Market at Malcolm Yards, Nico's Tacos, Acadia Cafe, Chin Dian Kitchen, Qdoba, UMN ReUse Program and more!

 For Faculty and Staff: PTS and the University Wellbeing Program have teamed up to offer any UPlan medical program member an incentive to bike to work.
-Bicycle commuters may earn up to 250 points in the U's Wellbeing Points Bank Program to reduce his or her UPlan Medical Program rates.
-See more details.
-Faculty and staff can also fill out a Bike Commuter Form to earn Wellbeing points.
+Bicycle commuters may earn points in the University's Wellbeing Program to reduce their UPlan Medical Program rates.

 To join a team, all you have to do is email email@example.com with a team name and members.
 Once you become part of a team, you will be able to see the current team standings under your personal calendar.